Marley & Me: The Puppy Years: Plot

 The next day the championship starts.
 Everyone does well, but in the middle Marley gets distracted.
 When the prizes are announced, Bodi is upset because he did not win.
 Initially, Hans was in the first place, but Marley saves the day.
 A cat named Cat snips all of Hans's dogs' collars, then Marley takes one collar and puts it in Hans' pocket.

 When the pups don't obey, Hans turns the collars on, getting an electric shock himself.
 His remote, which controlled the collars, falls out of his pocket and the judge sees it.
 He is hence disqualified.
 The new results are first place for the Australian dogs and second place for Kaycee's pugs.

-Because Marley saved the day, Bodi gets a prize for good sportsmanship.
-Bodi, in the middle of the competition, saw his mother and was surprised.
-His mother, who thought Bodi was irresponsible, sees that he is happy with Marley.
+As Marley saved the day, Bodi gets a prize for good sportsmanship.
+Bodi, in the middle of the competition, sees his mother and is surprised.
+His mother, who thought he was irresponsible, sees that he is happy with Marley.
 He couldn't keep Marley because it was his relative's dog.

-However, the three dogs who belonged to Hans are not his anymore: one family adopts Liesl and Axel, but Turbo, the last one, was going to be taken to the dog shelter to find a home.
-Bodi's mother said he could keep him, because she believed Bodi was ready to own a dog.
+However, the three dogs who belonged to Hans are not his anymore: one family adopts Liesl and Axel, but Turbo, the last one, was going to be taken to the dog shelter.
+Bodi's mother lets him keep him, as she believes Bodi is ready to own a dog.